Trump working to arrange summit between Putin, Zelenskyy after Monday's White House meetings

 "I hope President Putin is going to be good, and if he's not, that's going to be a rough situation," Mr. Trump said.
 He noted that he's hopeful Zelenskyy will "do what he has to do," saying he has to "show some flexibility also."

 Attention has now turned to a possible summit between Putin and Zelenskyy.
-After Monday's meetings, Mr. Trump said he called Putin to set up the meeting, and he "picked it up very happily," despite the late hour in Russia.
+After Monday's meetings, Mr. Trump said he placed a call to Putin to set up the meeting, and he "picked it up very happily," despite the late hour in Russia.
 Mr. Trump called it a "very good call."

 "I told him that we're going to set up a meeting with President Zelenskyy, and you and he will meet, and then after that meeting, if everything works out OK, I'll meet and we'll wrap it up," Mr. Trump said.
 He added that it takes "two to tango," and that "they have to have somewhat of a relationship, otherwise, we're just wasting a lot of time."

+It is still unclear whether the bilateral meeting between Putin and Zelenskyy would be immediately followed by trilateral talks in the same location, or if Mr. Trump would make arrangements to participate in trilateral talks in a different city on another date after Putin and Zelenskyy have met.

-Zelenskyy told CBS News shortly after leaving the White House that a date had not been set to meet with Putin, although German Chancellor Friedrich Merz said it could be within the next two weeks.
+Zelenskyy told CBS News shortly after leaving the White House that a date had not been set to meet with Putin.
 In a post on X Tuesday, Zelenskyy called the talks in Washington "truly a significant step toward ending the war and ensuring the security of Ukraine and our people."

 "We are already working on the concrete content of the security guarantees," Zelenskyy said.
 "Today, we continue coordination at the level of leaders.
 There will be discussions, and we are preparing the relevant formats."